 \subsection{Training and Inference Setup}

 Despite the pre-trained text encoder and VAE, we train the model and vocoder separately.
-We first train the vocoder on a large-scale audio dataset for $1$M steps and then freeze the module into the proposed \textit{DreamAudio} to train the model.
-Combining the whole system, we train the model with two customized datasets mentioned in Section~\ref{sec: customized dataset}.
+We first train the vocoder on a large-scale audio dataset for $1$M steps and then freeze the module while we train the proposed \textit{DreamAudio}.
+We collected $288,283$ clips for model training and $1,328$ clips for model evaluation by combining Customized-Concatenation, Customized-Overlay, and general AudioCaps datasets mentioned in Section~\ref{sec: customized dataset}.
+For each audio clip, we provide three-pairs of reference concepts as the external data.
 The system is trained on a single NVIDIA A100 80GB GPU for $2$ millions steps.
-Following similar strategies from generative networks, we apply the Classifier Free Guidance~(CFG) for RFM with the value of $2.0$ for both \textit{DreamAudio} and \textit{DreamAudio-L}.
+Following similar strategies from generative networks, we apply the Classifier Free Guidance~(CFG) for RFM with a value of $2.0$ for both \textit{DreamAudio} and \textit{DreamAudio-L}.
 We utilize the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $5\times10^{-5}$ for training and apply a linear warming up for $10,000$ steps.